tymyrddin/blue/source/docs/home/threats/mitre/gaps.md

 # Your 2025 Home cybersecurity to-do List

-Using [MITRE ATT&CK’s four priority areas](README.md), here’s a comprehensive breakdown of where your home defences are probably failing—and how to patch them like a duct-tape-wielding IT admin.
+Using [MITRE ATT&CK’s four priority areas](README.md), here’s a comprehensive breakdown of where your home defences are probably failing, and how to patch them like a duct-tape-wielding IT admin.

 ## Priority #1: Initial access (Keeping hackers out)